RBFraphael/wp-composer/README.md

 Git-ready version of Composer-based Wordpress.
 Very useful for development, easy deployment and CI/CD configurations.
 With a compact, easy-to-understand and easy-to-maintain file structure.

+## 0. Requirements

+- PHP 7.2+ installed on your machine
+- ```php``` command enabled on terminal/cmd (PHP's path added to your PATH env. var)

 ## 1. Installing

 ### If you have Composer 1.x installed

-Just clone this repository and run ```composer install``` inside this folder.
+Just clone this repository and run ```php composer install``` inside this folder.
 After that, jump to next step.

-### If you have Composer 2.x installed (or if you haven't any Composer yet)

-Unfortunately, the Wordpress through Composer only works with Composer 1.
-Fortunately, this repository comes with latest Composer 1.X version.
-So, you only need to run ```php composer install``` (```php composer``` tells your terminal to load PHP with local composer) inside this folder and all things will be configured.
-After that, jump to next step.

-### If you don't have Composer and PHP installed

-So, I can't help you bro.
-You need at least PHP installed on your machine to be able to use Composer and this repository.
-Search in your favorite search engine for how to install PHP on your machine, or view the [official PHP installation page](https://www.php.net/manual/install.php), then try again.

 ## 2. Configure

 The configuration process is simple.
-You only need to copy (or rename) ```local-config.example.php``` to ```local-config.php``` and edit that file, inserting your site's database configuration, URL and salt keys (that you can generate at [WordPress.org secret-key service](https://api.wordpress.org/secret-key/1.1/salt/)).
+You only need to duplicate and rename ```local-config.example.php``` to ```local-config.php```, then edit that file, inserting your site's database configuration, URL and salt keys (that you can generate at [WordPress.org secret-key service](https://api.wordpress.org/secret-key/1.1/salt/)).
 After that, all configuration can be done from your web browser, accessing your site's URL and following normal Wordpress installation process.

 **Note:** To access Wordpress admin panel, you need to access your site's URL followed by ```/cms/wp-admin``` or ```/cms/wp-login.php``` (for example, http://mywebsite.com/cms/wp-admin or http://mywebsite.com/cms/wp-login.php).